swiftlang/swift-evolution/proposals/0387-cross-compilation-destinations.md

 ### SwiftPM and SourceKit-LSP Improvements

-It is a known issue that SwiftPM can’t run multiple concurrent builds for different run-time triples.
-This may cause issues when SourceKit-LSP is building a project for indexing purposes (for a host platform by default), while a user may be trying to build for a run-time for example for testing.
+It is a known issue that SwiftPM can’t run multiple concurrent builds for different target triples.
+This may cause issues when SourceKit-LSP is building a project for indexing purposes (for a host platform by default), while a user may be trying to build for a target for testing, for example.
 One of these build processes will fail due to the process locking the build database.
 A potential solution would be to maintain separate build databases per platform.

 Another issue related to SourceKit-LSP is that [it always build and indexes source code for the host platform](https://github.com/apple/sourcekit-lsp/issues/601).
 Ideally, we want it to maintain indices for multiple platforms at the same time.
-Users should be able to select run-time triples and corresponding indices to enable semantic syntax highlighting, auto-complete, and other features for areas of code that are conditionally compiled with `#if` directives.
+Users should be able to select target triples and corresponding indices to enable semantic syntax highlighting, auto-complete, and other features for areas of code that are conditionally compiled with `#if` directives.